 - If you need an interpreter/translator for written and/or oral communication please bring one with you.
 We do not have anyone in this office who speaks Spanish.

-- Licenses issued between 8:30 am and 4:30 pm, (Mtn. time zone), Monday thru Friday except holidays.
+- Licenses issued between 8:30 am and 4:30 pm, (Mtn. time zone), Monday thru Friday except holidays, by appointment.

 - No blood test or physical exam is required to obtain a license.

-- We do NOT perform marriage ceremonies, individuals must make separate arrangements.
+- The Malheur County Clerks’ Office does NOT perform marriage ceremonies, individuals must make separate arrangements with an officiant.

 - Oregon has a 3-day waiting period before the license becomes effective.